 The Department of Family Medicine and Community Health is committed to maintaining excellence in our strategic mission of improving the health of people in their communities.
 To continue to build this department of distinction, we must rely on the generosity of individuals who share our vision.
 The following areas are giving opportunities currently available to support the growth of our department.

-- Family Medicine & Community Health Endowment: Funds would help create and support our first fully funded department professorship.
+- Family Medicine & Community Health Professorship Endowment: Funds would help create and support a department professorship.

 Duke PA Endowments: Should you wish to consider establishing an endowment in the Duke Physician Assistant Program, please contact firstname.lastname@example.org, (919) 681-3259.